Codecademy/docs/content/swiftui/concepts/views/terms/textfield/textfield.md

 ---
 Title: 'TextField'
-Description: 'Allows the user to insert contact informations, type memos, and edit the content of a specific field.'
+Description: 'Allows the user to insert contact information, type memos, and edit the content of a specific field.'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'